10-Q 1 alt-20230930x10q.htm 10-Q

 Stock Options

-Information related to stock options outstanding as of September 30, 2023 is as follows:
+Information related to stock options outstanding as of September 30, 2024 is as follows (in thousands, except share, exercise price and contractual term):

 Weighted-Average